 How to serve it: Serve it on top of your favourite oatmeal, on top of a baked squash salad, or on top of your morning smoothie bowl.

 Simplify it: If you don’t have all the ingredients for the pumpkin pie spice mix, use 1 tbsp of ground cinnamon instead.

 Make it lower sodium: Use only ½ tsp of sodium.

 Add a little sweetness: Add 1 tbsp of organic cane sugar with the spices.

-Making your own pumpkin pie spice mix is so simple, and so versatile.
+*Making your own pumpkin pie spice mix is so simple and so versatile.
 Use it here to flavour your healthy Pumpkin Spiced Trail Mix, or try adding it to cookies, loaves, oatmeal, lattes or in this kefir smoothie, replacing the berries with banana.
 This recipe makes five 1 tbsp servings.
 Store leftovers in a glass air-tight container to use as needed.